-Norman J. Resnicow brings many years of cross-border transactional experience to the Firm.
+Norman J. Resnicow brings many years of cross-border transactional experience to the firm.
 He counsels inbound (non-U.S.) clients, primarily from Europe and Asia, on establishing and expanding their U.S. operations.
-As for U.S. clients, in addition to handling their local and national matters, he assists them in their outbound cross-border transactions, drawing upon the Firm’s network of relationships with legal advisors throughout the world.
+As for U.S. clients, in addition to advising on their local and national matters, he assists them in their outbound cross-border transactions, drawing upon the firm’s network of relationships with legal practitioners throughout the world.

-Mr. Resnicow’s capabilities are applied in a broad range of corporate and commercial transactions, including: mergers and acquisitions; joint ventures and partnerships; distribution, marketing and licensing arrangements; executive employment and terminations; real estate investments and resolution of business disputes.
+Mr. Resnicow’s capabilities are applied in a broad range of corporate, commercial, and personal transactions, including: business formations; joint ventures and partnerships; mergers and acquisitions; distribution, marketing, and licensing arrangements; executive employment and terminations; real estate investments; and resolution of business disputes.

-Among major transactions in which he played a significant role were the acquisition of the Pebble Beach, California complex of golf courses and leisure properties by Japanese interests, and the purchase by a major European brewer of its U.S. distributor.
-More recently, Mr. Resnicow assembled the team (including investment bankers) for a successful effort to sell a long-established U.S.-Belgian forest products converter at a premium price, after two efforts by other legal/business teams had failed.
+Among major transactions in which he played a leading role were acquisition of the Pebble Beach, California complex of golf courses and leisure properties, and the purchase by a major European brewer of its U.S. distributor.
+In another major transaction, Mr. Resnicow assembled and led the team (including investment bankers) for the successful effort to sell, at a premium price, a long-established U.S.-Belgian forest products converter, after two efforts by other legal/business teams had failed.
+In recent years Mr. Resnicow has repeatedly achieved prompt, substantial cash recoveries for aggrieved individual employees on the basis of successful negotiations without the necessity of court or arbitration proceedings.